lnguyen14123/CECS378SemesterProject/README.md

 #### ** Disclaimer **

 This Linux Package is intended for Debian-based distributions and has only been tested on Kali Linux Purple.
-It may work on other OS's but this has not been confirmed.

 ## How to install: